The Dawn Trail: Production

 In September 1930, it was announced that Christy Cabanne had been chosen to direct the film.
 It was to be the fourth installment in a series of eight pictures starring Buck Jones.
 In October it was revealed that Miriam Segar and Charles Morton had been added to the cast.
 A week later trade publications printed that Erville Anderson and Hank Mann, were also joining the production.
 In early November, Slim Whitaker and Edward J. Le Saint were announced as cast additions.

 Reception

-The Film Daily gave it a very positive review, saying it was a "very good western with intelligent story well directed and action and suspense to the finish".
+The Film Daily reviewed the film positively, saying it was a "very good western with intelligent story well directed and action and suspense to the finish".
 They complimented the directing for including touches not normally seen in western films.
-They felt the story was well done, and not "just an excuse to hang the riding and fighting sequences on."
+They felt the story was well done, and not "just an excuse to hang the riding and fighting sequences on".
 They felt that Buck Jones showed he was one of the best western stars.
-Harrison's Reports also enjoyed the film, calling it a "very good melodrama, with fast action."
+Harrison's Reports also enjoyed the film, calling it a "very good melodrama, with fast action".